 Class Structure and Course Concept This is an online course using a flipped classroom design.
 It covers the same material and content as an on-site course but runs differently.
-In this course, you are responsible for watching video-recorded lectures and reading the required literature for each unit prior to participating in mandatory weekly one-hour online meetings where students have the chance to discuss the materials from a unit with the instructor.
-Although this is an online course where students have more freedom in when they engage with the course materials, students are expected to spend the same amount of time overall on all activities in the course - including preparatory activities (readings, studying), in-class-activities (watching prerecorded videos, attending the live online meetings), and follow-up activities (working on assignments) - as in an on-site course.
+In this course, you are responsible for watching video-recorded lectures and reading the required literature for each unit prior to participating in mandatory weekly one hour online meetings where students have the chance to discuss the materials from a unit with the instructor.
+Although this is an online course where students have more freedom in when they engage with the course materials, students are expected to spend the same amount of time overall on all activities in the course - including preparatory activities (readings, studying), in-class-activities (watching prerecorded videos, attending the live online meetings), and follow-up activities (working on assignments) - as in an onsite course.
 As a rule of thumb, you can expect to spend approximately 3h/week on in-class-activities and 9 hours per week on out-of-class activities (preparing for class, readings, assignments, projects, studying for quizzes).
 Therefore, the workload in all courses will be approximately 12h/week.
-This is a 1-credit/2 ECTS course that runs for 4 weeks.
+This is a 1credit/2 ECTS course that runs for four weeks.
 Please note that the actual workload will depend on your personal knowledge.
-Mandatory Weekly Online Meetings Mondays, 12PM-1PM ET / 6PM-7PM CET, starting July 17, 2023 Meetings will be held online through Zoom.
-Follow the link to the meeting sessions on the course website on <a href="maintenance-maintenan In preparation for the weekly online meetings, students are expected to watch the lecture videos and read the assigned literature before the start of the meeting.
-In addition, students should post questions and discussion comments about the materials covered in the videos and readings of the week in the forum before the meetings (deadline for posting questions is Wednesdays 5PM ET/11PM CET).
+Mandatory Weekly Online Meetings Wednesdays, 1PM-2PM ET / 7PM-8PM CET, starting September 3, 2025 Meetings will be held online through Zoom.
+Follow the link to the meeting sessions on the course website on https://umd.zoom.us/ If video participation via Internet is not possible, arrangements can be made for students to dial in and join the meetings via telephone.
+In preparation for the weekly online meetings, students are expected to watch the lecture videos and read the assigned literature before the start of the meeting.
+In addition, students should post questions and discussion comments about the materials covered in the videos and readings of the week in the forum at least one day before weekly Zoom meetings.
 Students have the opportunity to use the Conferences feature in Canvas to connect with peers outside the scheduled weekly online meetings (e.g., for study groups).
 Students are not required to use Canvas Conferences and can of course use other online meeting platforms such as Google Hangouts, Skype or Microsoft Teams.
 Grading Grading will be based on: